Mind Your Head

 Soon thereafter it became common knowledge that the agency had a hefty in-house staff scarfing up all the work the freelancers used to get.
-Also floated was word that the freelancers were a nusance insofar as they cost much more than the in-house staff.
-As pedestrian as this drawback may have seemed, it baffled all the same; the client covered all fees charged by the freelancers in addition to the agency’s commission; how could they be too expensive?
-Yet, they were repeatedly given to understand that it would be foolhardy for the agency to give freelancers work that in-house staff could do cheaper, and since there was in-house staff, it was obvious it had to be paid somehow.
+Also floated was word that the freelancers were a nuisance insofar as they cost much more than the in-house staff.
+As pedestrian as this drawback may have seemed, it baffled all the same.
+The client covered all fees charged by the freelancers in addition to the agency’s commission; how could they be too expensive?
+Yet, they were repeatedly given to understand that it would be foolhardy for the agency to give freelancers work that in-house staff could do cheaper.
+And since there was in-house staff, it was obvious it had to earn its keep somehow.
 By this time, the freelancers had also learned the in-house staff was green and turning out rubbish.
 Still no sinister intent was suspected.

 Then came the final jolt.
 Their single client, the huge cash cow, was asking all its agencies to submit portfolios of their resources based on which it would award future work.

 The director revved up to ramming speed.
 She called on the expensive freelancers she no longer had use for to send in their resumes, polished to highlight the work they had been performing for the client for decades.
 She added that freelancers who did not comply could not be guaranteed work in the future, finding no irony in the fact that they hadn’t been getting any anyway.
 Freelancers detected the irony but ignored it.
 They felt a corner had been turned; the floodgates were to be opened again soon.

 The director’s harvest was a bundle of resumes from specialists with 10, 15, 20 years’ experience doing exactly what the client needed.
 These she submitted as proof that her agency could best meet the client’s need and was awarded with privileged bidding status and fat contracts.
 But no floodgates opened for the freelancers.
-While collecting the ample fees the client paid out for the highly experienced freelance work featured in the agency’s glittering portfolio, the agency continued to channel work to its low-paid, now overworked in-house staff.
+While collecting the ample fees the client paid out for the highly experienced freelance work featured in the agency’s glittering portfolio, the agency continued to channel work to its low-paid, now overworked, inexperienced in-house staff.